Quicken Windows Help

 Orders are not being retrieved

-• Make sure Chrome is running and you are signed into your Amazon account in the browser.
+• Make sure your browser is running and you are signed into your Amazon account in the browser.

-• Click the extension icon and verify that the retailer account shows as Connected.
+• Select the extension icon and verify that the retailer account shows as Connected.

-• If the connection has been lost, click Set Up again in the extension to reconnect.
+• If the connection has been lost, select Set Up again in the extension to reconnect.

-• If Chrome has not been open for more than 24 hours, the extension attempts to retrieve orders the next time Chrome is launched.
+• If your browser has not been open for more than 24 hours, the extension attempts to retrieve orders the next time you open it.

 Transactions are not being matched